tale-toul/OCP4baremetalIPI/README.md

 Even in the scenario depicted here a powerfull physical server is required, given that it needs to host at least 6 VMs, each with its own requirements of memory, disk and CPU.
 In case such server is not available, instructions are also provided to use a metal instance in AWS.

-The documentation contains instructions on how to deploy the cluster with and without a provisioning network in the sections [Provisioning Network Based Architecture Design](#provisioning-network-based-architecture-design) and [Redfish based architecture](#redfish-based-architecture) respectively
+The documentation contains instructions on how to deploy the cluster with and without a provisioning network in the sections [Provisioning Network Based Architecture](#provisioning-network-based-architecture) and [Redfish based architecture](#redfish-based-architecture) respectively

 ## Reference documentation